vincent-van-hoef/sms5279-20-abcd2/docs/content/results.rst

     * - SNP sHWE < 1.0e-6
       - 11361

-After removing unidentified, duplicated SNP as well, a dataset consisting of 10069 samples and 430622 variants remains as input for the imputation step.
+After the filter steps, a dataset consisting of 10069 samples and 430622 variants remains as input for the imputation step.

 .. note::
     There is a small discrepancy of around 5000 SNP between the number of filtered SNP and the remaining SNP for imputation.
 This is a consequence of the --exclude function in PLINK which removes listed variants AND all of their duplicates.
 There are quite some duplicate IDs in the original dataset called "Physical.Position_X_X" which are counted once for filtering while all of the duplicates are removed during the subsetting resulting in a slightly lower number of remaining SNP.